intel/rohd/doc/tutorials/chapter_8/03_pipeline.md

 ## ROHD Pipelines

-ROHD has a built-in syntax for handling pipelines in a simple & refractable way.
+ROHD has a built-in syntax for handling pipelines in a simple & refactorable way.
 The example below shows a three-stage pipeline which adds 1 three times.
 Note that `Pipeline` consumes a clock and a list of stages, which are each a `List<Conditional> Function(PipelineStageInfo p)`, where `PipelineStageInfo` has information on the value of a given signal in that stage.
 The `List<Conditional>` the same type of procedural code that can be placed in `Combinational`.

 ```dart
 Logic a;